 The cost of providing various programs and other activities has been summarized on a functional basis in the statements of activities and change in net assets.
 Accordingly, certain costs have been allocated proportionately among the programs and supporting services to which they relate.
 Salaries and related expenses are allocated based on time reported by program staff and by management estimates of effort for administrative and fundraising staff.
-Occupancy is allocated based on the proportion of personnel costs in each of the programs.
+Occupancy is allocated based on square footage and information technology expenses are allocated based on the proportion of personnel costs in each of the programs.